+M.S.
 Petition for Approval of Candidacy

 Master's students must be approved for candidacy before the beginning of the fifth semester of their residency at Rice, only then will students defend their dissertation.
-Students should fill out the Petition for Approval of Candidacy for Masters Degree through the graduate coordinator.
+Students should fill out the Petition for Approval of Candidacy for Masters Degree found at https://gpsdocs.rice.edu/forms/MastersCandidacyPetitionForm.pdf.
 Students' individualized time boundaries are available in Esther.
 Students must complete (a) required coursework (b) ability to demonstrate effective oral and written communication, and show the ability to carry on scholarly work in his/her subject area.